Experimental validation of a linear momentum and bluff-body model for high-blockage cross-flow turbine arrays

 A key outcome of this work is the demonstration that linear momentum actuator disk models can quantitatively describe aspects of real turbine arrays in highly confined flows.
 It is shown that, at a location $0.6$ turbine diameters downstream of the array, the velocity of the flow bypassing the array measured using PIV is well represented by the bypass velocity predicted from the open-channel LMADT model of \citet{houlsby_application_2008} using the measured array thrust coefficients and inflow conditions as inputs.
 This result was confirmed for a wide range of blockages and tip-speed ratios, with the bypass velocity calculated from LMADT within approximately $8\%$ of the measured velocity between the turbines at the array centerline at all conditions.
-The residual deviation between modeled and measured bypass velocities may be a consequence of near-wake mixing that is neglected in LMADT.
+The residual deviation between the modeled and measured bypass velocities may be a consequence of near-wake mixing that is neglected in LMADT.
 Following \citet{whelan_freesurface_2009} and inspired by the bluff-body theory of \citet{maskell_ec_theory_1963}, scaling the array power and thrust coefficients by this analytical bypass velocity collapses these coefficients across the tested blockage and tip-speed ratios.
-These results highlight similar dynamics between high-blockage turbine arrays and bluff bodies, and demonstrate that, despite their inherent simplicity, LMADT models can effectively model aspects of the flow around non-ideal turbines in confined flows and provide insights into the salient hydrodynamics that govern turbine performance.
-Leveraging the connection between array performance and the bypass velocity, an analytical forecasting method based on LMADT is presented by which known turbine performance at one confinement ($\beta_1$) can be used to predict turbine performance at a different confinement ($\beta_2$) with moderate accuracy.
-This forecasting method provides a pathway for estimating turbine performance under confined conditions based on the dominant dynamics of high-blockage arrays.
+Similar results are obtained when the potential flow model of \citet{steiros_analytical_2022} is used in place of \citeauthor{houlsby_application_2008}'s LMADT model.
+These results highlight similar dynamics between high-blockage turbine arrays and bluff bodies, and demonstrate that, despite their inherent simplicity, analytical approaches can effectively model aspects of the flow around non-ideal turbines in confined flows and provide insights into the salient hydrodynamics that govern turbine performance.
+Leveraging the connection between array performance and the bypass velocity, a generalized analytical blockage adjustment method based on LMADT is presented by which known turbine performance at one confinement ($\beta_1$) can be used to predict turbine performance at a different confinement ($\beta_2$) with moderate accuracy.
+This method provides a pathway for estimating turbine performance under confined conditions based on the dominant dynamics of high-blockage arrays.